blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 ### Europe, Mesopotamia
 - Egypt and Mycenaean Greece also form
 ### Indus River Valley
-- Indus River Valley Civilization died
+- 1700 BC: Indus River Valley Civilization died
 ### Indo-Europe
+- 1650 BC: Indo-Europeans made the Hittite empire
 - Some of the Indo-Europeans, Indo-Iranians founded the religion of Zoroastrianism
 	- Zoroastrianism was the most common religion is the Achaemenic, Parthian and Sassanid Persian empires.
 - Some of the Indo-Iranians came to India, and wrote hymns and stuff (Vedic Era)